Irish citizenship / Naturalisation.

 We have been able to assist numerous clients in becoming Irish citizens through naturalisation over the last 20 years.
 The application forms issued by the Department of Justice appear to change every few months and the criteria which the Minister relies on also seems also to vary from year to year.
 We believe that it is vital for applicants to seek legal advice prior to submitting such an application as the contents will be open to considerable scrutiny by the Minister prior to he deciding whether or not to grant Citizenship by way of Naturalisation.

 A naturalisation application is not capable of being appealed as the Minister retains a very considerable discretion in deciding such applications.

 Of course this makes it even more important to take advice before you submit the application.

 Visas give a person the right to travel to Ireland.
 They do not confer a right to residency thereafter.
 Visas applications are made online through the AVATS system.
-We can help with the submission of any visa application whether it be a short stay holiday visa or a long stay visa.
-We offer professional advice on all Visa applications and Appeals.
+We can help with the submission of a visa application whether it be a short stay holiday visa (C class) or a long stay visa (D class).
+We offer professional advice on all Visa applications.

 Work permits are of 2 types.
 General Work Permits and Critical Skills Work Permits.
-General Work Permits will only issue if the job type being applied for is in an "eligible job category".
-Also the vacancy must survive a "labour test" which seeks to establish that no EU national is available for the position before a candidate from a third country is allowed to take up the position.
+A General Work Permit will only issue if the job type being applied for is considered an "eligible job category".
+Further to this the vacancy must then be subjected to a "labour test" which establishes that no person in the EU is available for the position before a candidate from a third country is allowed to take up the position.

 Critical Skills Work permits are available to persons who have the required qualifications and experience in certain critical skills areas which are currently undersupplied in the State.